karolliszniewski/CSSGridGenerator/readmecopy.txt

 - Added: a new class that contains the sequence in which new colors will appear when selected, as well as the current colors that are saved during selection.
 The base color is assigned to the container's 2000 children, and then the colors are mixed and overwritten
 - Added: a new method called "colorCombine" to the GridGenerator class, which is responsible for mixing colors.
 - Updated:  The color saving method has been changed.
 Now, colors are not saved in the class and assigned to the child element.
 Instead, colors are directly included in the child elements of the container.
 This allows for easier mixing of colors without the need to use built-in CSS functions, which did not meet expectations when it came to mixing too many colors together.

+changelog 1.3
+- Added: New class called "CodeGenerator" that includes methods for generating HTML and CSS code box content on the page.
+- Added: A new method called "createHtmlCode" has been added to the software.
+This method generates HTML code for the grid layout that has been selected by the user within the grid area.
+- Added: The second method, named "createCssCode," generates CSS code for each child of the selected grid layout by utilizing the values for columns, rows, and gaps that have been previously set by the user in the input fields.
+- Updated: The GridGenerator has been updated to include hljs within the object.
+This enables the highlighting of text after certain actions when the page is loaded.
+- Updated: The GridGenerator has been updated to now have access to the CodeGenerator class.
+- Added: A new method has been added to the GridGenerator called "getGridOptions."
+This method eliminates redundancy in another part of the code by enabling the selection of grid properties as an object in a single line of code.
+- Updated: "The "updateColumnsAndRows" function has been updated to enable the retrieval of object data in a single line of code."
+- Updated:  The updated "updateColumnsAndRows" function triggers the "createHtmlCode" and "createCssCode" methods which make changes to the page structure.
+Additionally, the "highlightAll" function is triggered to recolorize the text.
+- Updated: The mouseup event has been updated to trigger the "createHtmlCode" and "createCssCode" methods, enabling the dynamic creation of code when the user selects an area on the GridGenerator.